 One of the biggest backend misconceptions is that success comes down to a single 'killer feature.'
 But as Teemu puts it, "It's not about one thing - it's about how everything works together."

 At Metaplay, backend features are deeply integrated into a cohesive system.
 Take error messages, for example: rather than just making them clearer, the team embedded them into dashboards, customer support tools, and infrastructure monitoring.
-Their command-line interface isn’t just a utility—it’s an entry point for logs, debugging, and automation.
+Their command-line interface isn't just a utility -- it's an entry point for logs, debugging, and automation.

-“If you don’t think holistically about how all these elements interact, you’ll end up with a backend that feels like a collection of unrelated parts,” says Teemu.
-“That’s a recipe for friction, not scalability.”
+"If you don't think holistically about how all these elements interact, you'll end up with a backend that feels like a collection of unrelated parts.
+That's a recipe for friction, not scalability." -- Teemu Haila

-Lesson #4: Networking Will Surprise You
+Why Game Networking Will Always Surprise You

 For those used to building traditional web applications, networking in online games can be a rude awakening.
 Performance expectations are higher, failure cases are more extreme, and unpredictable constraints abound.